Seagate/cortx-motr/scripts/provisioning/README.md

     - Follow the steps from _Run_ section under _Quick Start (MacOS)_ above.

-      > *NOTE*: during `m0vg up cmu` command execution you may be asked to enter
+      > *NOTE*: during `m0vg up <node>` command execution you may be asked to enter
       > your Windows username and password, and then grant permissions for
-      > creating Windows shared directory - that is required to enable
+      > creating Windows shared directory.
+To avoid manually entering the
-      > passwordless ssh access from _cmu_ VM to other VMs, it will be asked
+      > credentials for every node, set SMB_USERNAME/SMB_PASSWORD environment
+      > variables with the correspondent values.
+Note: make sure SMB_PASSWORD is
+      > not saved to your bash history for security reasons.
+Hint: set
-      > only once when creating _cmu_ VM for the first time.
+      > HISTCONTROL=ignoreboth in your ~/.bash_profile and when setting the
+      > SMB_PASSWORD env variable - add space in the beginning of the line:
+      > ```bash
+      > $ <add-space-here> export SMB_PASSWORD=<your-password>
+      > ```
+      > The command won't be saved in your history of commands then.

 Overview
 --------